|

 To Dance Music |

-| Home page | London Places | Label Index | Musicians | Sound Files |
+Home page | London Places | Label Index | Musicians | Sound Files |

 What Type Of Dance Music The Site Is About

-I want to try and document all I can about dance bands of the 1920s & 1930s, even though the interest in the music seems to be fading.
+I want to try and document all I can about dance bands of the 1920s & 1930s, especially British ones, even though the interest in the music seems to be fading.
 I would be very grateful for any information and especially scanned photographs which I can publish here.
 I can give you acknowledgments or you can remain anonymous as you please.
 Don't hesitate to tell me my mistakes either.
 I can take it!

 You may e-mail me by clicking here.